ruchitasir/r2d2_decoder_js/readme.md

 4 beeps, 0 boops
 ```

 Now, this one's short enough to figure out by hand, but not every message is!
-Let's make a programmatic solution instead.
+In fact, there are a bunch more messages for you to decode at the end, so let's make a programmatic solution instead.
 We'll begin by storing those beeps and boops into an array.
 Stored in an array of arrays, those inputs look like this:

 ```javascript
 let inputs = [[2, 6], [0, 5], [9, 3], [4, 8], [10, 5], 'BOP', [11, 12], [5, 10], [1, 17], [5, 7], [4, 0]]